The algebraic difference of two random Cantor sets: The Larsson family: Introduction

-The first condition is a growth condition and we will see its importance in Section \ref{112}.
-The second condition is a geometric condition: Larsson's Cantor set is a natural randomization of the classical Cantor set; see Figure~\ref{fig:Cantor}: in the first step of the construction intervals of length $a$ are put into the intervals $[b,\frac{1}{2}-\frac{a}{2}]$ and $[\frac{1}{2}+\frac{a}{2},1-b]$.
-This obviously requires $3a+2b<1$.
-We remark that it is useful to force a gap of length at least $a$ in the middle, since otherwise the Newhouse thickness of the Cantor set would be larger than $1$, which yields an interval in the difference set by Newhouse's theorem (see \cite[p.~63]{PT}).
+this condition is equivalent to $\dim_{\mathrm{H}}C_{a,b}>1/2$, which is equivalent to (\ref{P}).
+The second condition is a geometric condition: Larsson's Cantor set is a natural randomization of the classical Cantor set; see Figure \ref{fig:Cantor}.
+In the first step of the construction, intervals of length $a$ are put into the intervals $[b,\frac12-\frac{a}{2}]$ and $[\frac{1}{2}+\frac{a}{2},1-b]$.
+Dismissing the trivial case $3a+2b=1$, this obviously requires $3a+2b<1$.
+We remark that it is useful to force a forbidden zone of length at least $a$ in the middle since otherwise the Newhouse thickness of the Cantor set would be larger than $1$, which yields an interval in the difference set by Newhouse's theorem (see \cite{PT}, page~63).
+The two intervals of length $a$ each have room to move in an interval of length $\frac12-\frac{a}{2}-b$, that is, there is a free space of size $\frac12-\frac{a}{2}-b-a$ and we denote this gap by $\gap$:

-The construction is as follows: first remove the middle $a$ part, then the $b$ parts from both the beginning and the end of the unit interval.
-Then put intervals of length $a$ according to a uniform distribution in the remaining two gaps $\left[b,\frac{1}{2}-\frac{a}{2}\right]$ and $\left[\frac{1}{2}+\frac{a}{2},1-b\right]$.
-These two randomly chosen intervals of length $a$ are called the level one intervals of the random Cantor set $C_{a,b}$.
+The construction is as follows: first, remove the middle $a$ part, then the $b$ parts from both the beginning and the end of the unit interval.
+Then, place intervals of length $a$ according to a uniform distribution in the remaining two open spaces $[b,\frac{1}{2}-\frac{a}{2}]$ and $[\frac{1}{2}+\frac{a}{2},1-b]$.
+These two randomly chosen intervals of length $a$ are called the \textit{level-one intervals} of the random Cantor set $C_{a,b}$.
 We write $C_{a,b}^{1}$ for their union.
-In both of the two level one intervals we repeat the same construction independently of each other and of the previous step.
-In this way we obtain four disjoint intervals of length $a^2$.
-We emphasize that, because of independence, the relative positions of these second level intervals in the first level ones are in general completely different.
-Similarly, we construct the $2^n$ level $n$ intervals of length $a^n$.
+In both of the two level-one intervals, we repeat the same construction independently of each other and of the previous step.
+In this way, we obtain four disjoint intervals of length $a^2$.
+We emphasize that, because of independence, the relative positions of these second level intervals in the first level ones are, in general, completely different.
+Similarly, we construct the $2^n$ level-$n$ intervals of length $a^n$.
 We call their union $C_{a,b}^{n}$.
-Then Larsson's random Cantor set is defined by
+Larsson's random Cantor set is then defined by

 See Figure \ref{fig:Cantor}.

 The next theorem was stated by P. Larsson.